yahoo/preceptor-reporter/README.md

 See the above mentioned plugins for examples.

 ###Loader
-Loader plugins are objects that import common test-report files, and they can be used independently by other projects since they are exposed by the ```getLoaders``` method on the Manager object constructor.
+Loader plugins are objects that import common test and coverage reports, and they can be used independently by other projects since they are exposed by the ```getLoaders``` method on the Manager object constructor.

 The following loaders are available:
 * ```junit``` - Object that imports JUnit xml test-report files
 * ```tap``` - Object that imports TAP test-report files
+* ```istanbul``` - Object that imports Istanbul JSON coverage files

 ####Common configuration
 All loaders have a common set of configuration options: